 Every company must have a registered office in Australia from the date of registration.
-The company's name must be prominently displayed at the premises of its registered office.
+The company's name must be prominently displayed at every place where it carries on business and that is open to the public.
 The registered office of every public company must be open to the public for at least three hours between 9 am and 5 pm on each business day.
 A proprietary company may keep its registered office closed, but it must provide access to its registers upon request.